4451uk/errorhandling/README.md

-# Simple Coin Purchase Smart Contract
+# ConditionalFunctions Solidity Contract

 ## Overview

-This smart contract, named SimpleCoinPurchase, facilitates the purchase and transfer of custom coins on the blockchain.
-It demonstrates basic functionality for purchasing coins, checking the coin balance, and transferring coins between addresses.
+This Solidity smart contract, named ConditionalFunctions, demonstrates the usage of conditional statements in Ethereum smart contract development.
+The contract contains three functions, each utilizing a different type of conditional statement: require, revert, and assert.

-## Contract Details
+## Smart Contract Details

-- Contract Name: SimpleCoinPurchase
-- Solidity Version: ^0.8.13
-- License: MIT

-## Functions

-### 1. purchaseCoins

-This function allows users to purchase custom coins.

-- Input Parameters:
-  - amount: The amount of coins to purchase.
-- Error Handling:
-  - Requires that the purchase amount is greater than zero.

-### 2. hasCoins

-This function checks if the caller has any coins.

-- Error Handling:
-  - Asserts that the caller has a positive coin balance.

-### 3. transferCoins
+### requireFunction(uint number)

-This function allows users to transfer coins to another address.

-- Input Parameters:
-  - recipient: The address to receive the coins.
-  - amount: The amount of coins to transfer.
-- Error Handling:
-  - Requires that the transfer amount is greater than zero.
-  - Requires that the caller has sufficient coins for the transfer.

-## Events

-- CoinsTransferred: Emits an event when coins are transferred, including sender, recipient, and amount.

-## Statements Used

-- *require Statement:*
-  - Used to enforce conditions that must be true for the function to proceed.

-- *assert Statement:*
-  - Used for critical checks that should always evaluate to true.
-In this contract, it ensures the caller has a positive coin balance.

-- *revert Statement:*
-  - Used to trigger errormessages.
-In this contract, it is used to revert the current transaction and undo all changes made to the state
+This function uses the require statement to enforce a condition.
+It takes a parameter number and requires that it is greater than 25.
+If the condition is not met, the function execution is reverted with an error message.
+Otherwise, the value of number is added to the totalValue state variable.

+### revertFunction(uint num1, uint num2)

+The revertFunction checks if num1 is greater than num2.
+If this condition is true, the function execution is reverted with an error message stating that "Number 1 cannot be greater than number 2."
+Otherwise, the sum of num1 and num2 is assigned to the totalValue state variable.

-### Authors
+### assertFunction(uint _value)

-Umesh khushappanor

-umeshbkhushapppanor@gmail.com
+The assertFunction utilizes the assert statement to ensure that _value is greater than 10.
+If this condition is not satisfied, the function execution is reverted.
+Otherwise, the value of _value is assigned to the totalValue state variable.

 ## License

 This smart contract is released under the MIT License.
+See the provided SPDX-License-Identifier comment in the code for more details.

+## Prerequisites

+- Solidity Compiler 0.8.0 or compatible version

+## Notes

+- Ensure that the environment used for deployment supports Solidity 0.8.0 or later.
+- Exercise caution when working with assert and revert statements, as they can have significant implications on the state of the blockchain.

+## Contributors

+umesh khushappanor

+umeshbkhushappanor@gmail.com
+Feel free to contribute to the project by forking the repository and submitting pull requests.